top of page

 Proposition A must be approved by voters to create the WCID.
 This was on the Nov 2022 election ballot for property owners (designated by the boundary survey) who are voters registered in Guadalupe County.
 Propositions B&C can be approved at a subsequent election.
 MLNDA recommended we wait on voting on propositions for the O&M tax and the WCID interest tax rate until the November 2023 election to allow financing investigations.

-GBRA Acceptance of Dam Rehab Solution & Contract Negotiations - Early 2023
+GBRA Acceptance of Dam Rehab Solution & Contract Negotiations - 2023

-Representatives from MLNDA, the Meadow Lake WCID, the proposed operator and the city of Seguin will meet with GBRA in early 2023 to present the FNI engineering report.
-It would be beneficial for all parties to work together and by far will lead to quickest solution.
+Representatives from MLNDA, the Meadow Lake WCID, the proposed operator and the city of Seguin met with GBRA in 2023 and presented the FNI engineering report.
+It has been beneficial for all parties to work together, leading to quickest solution.

 Options to investigate include: